 - Plan to launch your holiday campaigns shortly after Halloween

-- Use October to make sure key holiday landing pages (like gift guides) are ready to launch in early November
+- Use October to make sure key holiday landing pages are ready to launch in early November

 We saw this same trend unfold last year.
 Brands are pushing their holiday promotions early, taking advantage of shoppers’ appetite for deals right after Halloween.

 November 1 is the date you should aim to have everything ready to go.
 This means you’ll want your merchandising strategy sorted, your landing pages designed and built for launch (this includes gift guides), and your email strategy in place.

 If you’re wary of starting so early, take a look at the data: shoppers who began their holiday shopping before Thanksgiving spent 28% more than late shoppers - around $370 USD!

 02. Mobile has taken the #1 spot in traffic and sales